Jury Acquits Aid Worker Accused Of Helping Border-Crossing Migrants In Arizona

 It was the second time federal prosecutors had put Scott Warren of the faith-based border aid group No More Deaths on trial.

 A jury deadlocked during his first trial on whether offering food, water and shelter to two young men who illegally crossed the U.S.-Mexico border makes Warren a criminal.
-This time, the jury unanimously agreed that he should be found not guilty of harboring undocumented immigrants — prosecutions that have been on the rise under President Trump's hardline immigration policies.
+This time, the jury unanimously agreed that he should be found not guilty of harboring undocumented immigrants — prosecutions that have been on the rise under President Trump's hard-line immigration policies.

 "The government failed in its attempt to criminalize basic human kindness," Warren said after the verdict was read Wednesday.